iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 ### Return

-Return a tuple with type of `(String, usize)` as the address and corresponding index in the account.
+Return a tuple with type of `(Bech32Address, usize)` as the address and corresponding index in the account.

 ### Implementation Details